 Initially, the declaration did little to stop the poachers, and protecting the pelicans that flocked here was a dangerous job.
 Two wardens were killed in those early years, until a local boat builder named Paul Kroegel came along, armed and ready to defend the island and its feathered inhabitants.

 During the 1960s, this sanctuary once again faced a threat by man as developers moved into the area, seeking to purchase and build on the wetlands and islands surrounding Pelican Island.

 Local citrus growers, commercial fisherman and sportsmen, aided by the Florida Audubon Society, convinced the state to expand the refuge to include more than 5,000 acres of diverse habitats on western Orchid Island and submerged lands in the Indian River Lagoon around the island.

-Today, Pelican Island itself is accessible only by boat or chartered tours, but the surrounding preserve has been improved and now includes restrooms, a parking lot and a 2.5-mile nature trail and a boardwalk that goes out to an observation tower overlooking the island.
+Pelican Island is not accessible from shore, but the surrounding preserve includes restrooms, a parking lot, a 2.5-mile nature trail and a boardwalk that goes out to an observation tower overlooking the island.

-More than 30 species of birds use Pelican Island as a rookery, roost or feeding ground, and 16 species nest here, including the brown pelican, wood stork, several varieties of egrets and herons, as well as the double-crested cormorant, anhinga and the American oystercatcher.
+More than 30 species of birds currently use Pelican Island as a rookery, roost or feeding ground, and 16 species nest here, including pelicans, wood storks, several varieties of egrets and herons, as well as the double-crested cormorant, anhinga and the American oystercatcher.

 Pelican Island is located in the Indian River Lagoon, the most biologically diverse estuary in the country, wedged as it is in overlapping temperate and sub-tropical climates.
 The result is a diverse eco-system that features seagrass beds, oyster bars, mangrove islands, salt marsh, and maritime hammocks.